Master Plan/Boundary SubCommittee

 - The Master Planning & Boundaries Subcommittee and District staff met in September to consider recommendations for decisions by the full Board of Education.

-- The Board voted in October 2019 to close three elementary schools and one middle school at the end of the 2019-2020 school year.
+- The Board voted in October 2019 to close three elementary schools (Franklin Elementary, Jefferson Elementary, Roosevelt Elementary, and Wilson Middle School) at the end of the 2019-2020 school year.
+The schools closed on June 30, 2020.